White House asks ‘when will enough be enough’ following Iowa school shooting

 The shooting happened Thursday morning before classes started on the school’s first day back following winter break.
-Police said multiple people were shot and the extent of their injuries were unclear at the time.
+Police said multiple people were shot, and the extent of their injuries was unclear at the time.

 The Associated Press reports the suspect died of an apparent self-inflicted gunshot wound.